pulse-browser/gluon/docs/content/guides/windows.md

 # Preparing Windows

-Building on windows is significantly more complex than building on macos or linux.
+Building on Windows is significantly more complex than building on MacOS or Linux.
 This guide will walk you through preparing your Windows machine for building a Firefox fork.
 Before building, you should be aware that [only Windows 10 or 11 are officially supported](https://firefox-source-docs.mozilla.org/build/buildsystem/supported-configurations.html#build-hosts), but you might be able to get other versions to work.

 ## Installing Dependencies